szermatt/mistty/docs/source/shells.rst

 given the numerous variations in how these prompts are created, issues may arise.

-If you suspect that your shell prompt may be causing new problems, begin by switching to a standard prompt to confirm this.
-Regardless of the results, please report any bugs you find (:ref:`reporting`.)
+If you suspect that your shell prompt may be causing problems, try configuring your shell to send out :ref:`OSC 133 <osc133>` codes to help MisTTY correctly identify your prompt.

 .. _fish: